 - Eat your vegetables

 - There is more to encryption than just choosing WPA2.
 To begin with use AES, not TKIP.
-Also, Wi-Fi passwords need to be long enough to stall brute force attacks.
-Opinions on the minimum password length differ, my best guess is that 14 characters should be sufficient.
+Also, Wi-Fi passwords need to be long enough to stall brute force attacks, my best guess is that 14 characters should be sufficient.
 And, you really should not use a password anyone has ever used before.
 See more about Wi-Fi passwords..
 Note: The Ubiquiti AmpliFi mesh router defaults to using the same password for Wi-Fi and administering the router system.
 Regardless of the router being used, don't do this; each function should have its own password.

 - If you need Remote Administration, there are a number of ways to make it more secure.
 See the Security Checklist page for more.

 - Guest networks are your best friend.
 Use them not only for visitors but also for IoT devices.
-They should be protected with a unique password that is at least 14 characters long.
-Guest networks are usually isolated from the main network.
+They should be password protected.
+Guest networks are usually, but not always, isolated from the main network.
 Review all the configuration options your router offers for the Guest network to insure they are isolated.
 The Security Checklist page has a list of options you might find.
-Turn off any sharing.

 - Turn off Ping reply.
-Different routers use different terminology for this, but its easily tested, just ping your public IP address from the Internet.
+Sadly, different routers use different terminology for this.
+To test it, have someone ping your public IP address from outside your network.